otoolep/hraftd/README.md

 $GOPATH/bin/hraftd -haddr :11001 -raddr :12001 -join :11000 ~/node1
 $GOPATH/bin/hraftd -haddr :11002 -raddr :12002 -join :11000 ~/node2
 ```
+_This example shows each hraftd node running on the same host, so each node must listen on different ports.
+This would not be necessary if each node ran on a different host._

 This tells each new node to join the existing node.
 Once joined, each node now knows about the key:
 ```bash